 Chosen from a shortlist considered by the IJRR Executive Committee, the paper, Continuous-time Gaussian Process Motion Planning via Probabilistic Inference, was recognized for its technical rigor, relevance, and potential for impact in the robotics research community.
-The research comes from IC Ph.D. students Mustafa Mukadam and Jing Dong, master’s student Xinyan Yan, and advisors Professor Frank Dellaert and Assistant Professor Byron Boots.
+The research comes from IC Ph.D. students Mustafa Mukadam, Jing Dong, and Xinyan Yan, and advisors Professor Frank Dellaert and Assistant Professor Byron Boots.

 This paper introduces a novel formulation of motion planning that treats the problem of finding an efficient, feasible path between two points as probabilistic inference with Gaussian Processes.
 Motion planning is a hard problem, and state-of-the art sampling-based and trajectory optimization algorithms have well-known drawbacks.
 The former can effectively find feasible trajectories but often exhibits jerky and redundant motion, and the latter requires a fine approximation of the trajectory to reason about thin obstacles or tight constraints.